 With 40 years left on the lease Fred Hobbs, William having retired, immediately proposed a new building, and plans for a new three-storey building were hastily acquired.
 Designed by Messrs Armson, Collins and Lloyd, the lavish description in the Press highlighted the building's dimensions, construction materials and most importantly the provision of “fire-places and lavatory accommodation”!

 The foundation stone for the new building was laid by Fred Hobbs in February 1884 with a projected construction cost in today’s money of $2,212,249.80.
 The building hosted 9 shops, a variety of office suites, space for a gentleman’s club and a large meeting room.

 The rooms of Cathedral Chambers would come to be used by groups as varied as the Christchurch Metaphysical Club, the Canterbury Women's Institute, and the Atalanta Cycling Club - not to mention once hosting a concert for "the largest gathering of footballers ever seen in Christchurch" (by 1890 standards, that is).
 The numerous businesses to operate from the building included estate agents and dentists but also the "Central Pork Shop" which in an an 1888 advertisement boasted a "large and commodious cellar...fitted up in first-class style".
 Fancy.

-Cathedral Chambers was built with bricks from the St Martin’s brickwork, Oamaru stone and with blue stone piers, the effect of the contrasting red brick and pale stone was of “the gingerbread order of architecture".
+Cathedral Chambers was built with bricks from the St Martin’s brickworkopens a new window, Oamaru stone and with blue stone piers, the effect of the contrasting red brick and pale stone was of “the gingerbread order of architecture"opens a new window.
 A handsome veranda of iron and glass ran around the ground floor.

 Under the headline of City Improvements, the Press praised Fred’s audacity in building such a handsome and substantial building during “the present period of depression”.
 Sensibly, special precautions against fire were included with water filled roof tanks and hydrants fitted around the building.